 Expectations of a more aggressive US rate hiking cycle coupled with balance sheet reduction in the US triggered a major sell off in US treasuries across various maturities.
 The yield on the 10-year US treasury note had risen to 2.63% at 14:20 GMT on Thursday.

 On top of the conflict in Ukraine, concerns over an economic slowdown in China, which is grappling with one of its worst outbreaks of Covid-19 since the pandemic began, added to fears about weaker performance in emerging markets.
-The World Bank downgraded its 2022 growth forecasts for east Asia and Pacific this week to 5%, from 5.4%, and warned that growth could slip to 4% if conditions deteriorated.
+The World Bank downgraded its 2022 growth forecasts for east Asia and Pacific this week to 5%, from 5.4%, and warned that growth could slip to 4% if conditions deteriorated4.

 “Against this backdrop, Euro High Yield outperformed US High Yield this week, whilst High Yield ended the week higher than Investment Grade,” says Fraser Lundie, Head of Fixed Income – Public Markets at Federated Hermes.

-The pan-European Eurostoxx 600 Index closed down 0.24% on Thursday as investors weighed whether the European Central Bank would follow the Fed’s more aggressive monetary policy approach.
+The pan-European Eurostoxx 600 Index closed down 0.24% on Thursday as investors weighed whether the European Central Bank would follow the Fed’s more aggressive monetary policy approach5.
 France’s CAC 40 Index, meanwhile, closed down 0.57% following a bumpy week in which far-right politician Marine Le Pen closed the gap on incumbent Emmanuel Macron ahead of the first round of Sunday’s presidential election.